-Bansko Bulgaria is an emerging digital nomad hub.
+Bansko, Bulgaria is a digital nomad hub.

 We first heard about Bansko Bulgaria when we were in the most famous digital nomad hub in the world: Chiang Mai Thailand.
 Other digital nomads we met in Da Nang Vietnam also mentioned Bansko Bulgaria as a place that digital nomads ought to check out.